 HOW TO SERVE?

 This recipe makes a fabulous weeknight dinner or for small Thanksgiving.
-Serve with Parmesan Roasted Brussels Sprouts to make a complete meal.
+Serve with air fryer brussels sprouts to make a complete meal.

 HOW TO USE LEFTOVERS?